Tuna Tartare

 This post may contain affiliate links.
 See my disclosure policy.

-Learn to make the best tuna tartare recipe at home and NEVER buy it at a restaurant again!
-Deceptively easy to make and with a simple ginger soy dressing, it’s an elegant appetizer that is sure to impress!
+Learn to make the best tuna tartare recipe at home, and NEVER buy it at a restaurant again!
+It’s so easy to make and always a showstopper.

 tuna tartare.